-- ln a standard marine arm there are six swivel joints with the direction of rotation in three planes giving the arm six degrees of freedom.
+- In a standard marine arm, there are six swivel joints with the direction of rotation in three planes giving the arm six degrees of freedom.
 This allows the arm to be maneuvered to and from the vessel and, once connected, allows the arm to follow all the motions of the vessel.

 - Each swivel joint is made up of a male and female part joined by two or three bail bearing raceways allowing the free rotation of the joint.
 A compression type packing seal is used to seal the two parts of the swivel joint.

-- The End connection of the MLA is a standard ASME B16.5 flange.
+- The End connection ((Fig. 5)) of the Marine Loading Arm is a standard ASME B16.5 flange.

-- It is available in various size and rating.
+- It is available in various sizes and ratings.

-- It is also called as Quick connect / disconnect coupling (QCDC)
+- It is also called a Quick connect / disconnect coupling (QCDC)

 - End connections are of two types: